MouadEttali/NLP-and-Text_Mining/README.md

 ## Second project : Dimensionality Reduction and clustering + interprability.

 - This project is comprised of 3 parts:
+1. Tokenizing the text using :
+  + Word2Vec
+  + GloVe
-1. Clustering on orignal data (Classic 4 data which comprises of scientific articles' abstracts , and BBC data which contains headlines from the bbc news channel )
+2. Clustering on orignal data (Classic 4 data which comprises of scientific articles' abstracts , and BBC data which contains headlines from the bbc news channel )
-2. + This is done on the data without any dimensionality reduction technique
+  + This is done on the data without any dimensionality reduction technique
-3. EDA ( Exploratory Data Analysis )
+  + We will be using this to benchmark against later methods
+3. Using Tandem methods, this is done by using :
+  * dimensionality reduction technique
+  * a clustering technique
-4. Clustering
+5. Clustering